fabiommmoreira/document-viewer/README.md

 Open [http://localhost:3000/Y8wDMsdf](http://localhost:3000/Y8wDMsdf) to view it in the browser.

-Note: you can use other document's Id
+Note: you can use other document Id

 #### Run tests